AdobeDocs/experience-manager-65.en/help/sites-developing/spa-overview.md

 ### Additional Frameworks {#additional-frameworks}

 Additional SPA frameworks can be implemented to work with the AEM SPA Editor SDK.
-Please see the [SPA Blueprint](/help/sites-developing/spa-blueprint.md) document for the requirements that a framework must fulfill in order to create a framework-specific layer composed of modules, components, and services to work with the AEM SPA Editor.
+Please see the [SPA Blueprint](/help/sites-developing/spa-blueprint.md) document for the requirements that a framework must fulfill to create a framework-specific layer composed of modules, components, and services to work with the AEM SPA Editor.

 ### Using Multiple Selectors {#multiple-selectors}